yangmillstheory/frosty/README.md

 ## Introduction

-Reusable building block that facilitates defining properties on objects that can be set to a defined value just once.
+Define ***frozen*** properties on objects:

-Setting such properties again to a defined value (even if it's the same as the existing value) raises an error, unlike in standard JavaScript.
+  - a frozen property can be set to an non-`undefined` value just once

-It abstracts away the boilerplate of building immutable data structures.
+  - any further attempts to change its value will throw an `Error`

 ## Install